Xtended99/The-One-Day-Scheduler/README.md

-# jQuery UI and One Day Planner
+# jQuery UI and The One Day Planner

 ## Your Task